ALE and Competency Based Learning

 Instead of measuring student knowledge on the basis of teacher-assigned tests, homework, and reports, the student and teacher work together to define and assess mastery so that the credits earned correlate with the student’s understanding and application of the key concepts and skills covered in the class.

 Nova uses performance and portfolio assessment to gauge the level and depth of student work.
-Students must meet or exceed the competencies in a course and obtain at least the equivalent of a traditional “B” grade in a class to earn credit.
+Students must meet or exceed the competencies in a course in a class to earn credit.
 This is recorded as a “Pass” on their transcripts.

 To learn more, please check out How Nova Works for more information.